cyberkoolman/MCP.WolSearchApi/Readme.md

 1. **"Unexpected token" errors**: Usually means output is going to stdout instead of stderr
 2. **"Server disconnected"**: Check that the executable path is correct in your config
 3. **Initialization failures**: Ensure Playwright browsers are installed: `playwright install`
+4. **WOL website access issues**: If you encounter security-related errors, ensure you're using Playwright version 1.40.0 as specified in the dependencies.
+Newer versions may have compatibility issues with the WOL website.

 ### Troubleshooting